louisvillegeek/cordova-plugin-voice-intent/README.md

 say Hey Siri 'send a message using appName I am happy' will send status message to iOS intent and get back to status on success.

 The below getIntent method will execute when cordova is ready to perform.
-The iOS platform file location path: src/ios/iOSAndroidIntent.m
+You can find iOSAndroidIntent.m file path -> src/ios/iOSAndroidIntent.m

 ```objective-c
 /*